IBUNHABIBU/upcred-reacttakehometest/README.md

     - [ ] Email with OTP

-- [x] Error validation for Signup form and login form
+- [x] Error validation for Signup and login form

 - [x] Add products to cart